Jonovono/Cutter/README.md

 Uninstall:
 - sudo make uninstall

+# About
+- This makes use of an older open source project to record system audio.
+WavTap.
+As such, it has some bugs and I hope to hire someone to help me fix them up in the future.
+For right now it seems to work for me (Mavericks).

 # Warning / Bugs / Use at your own risk (for now)
 - This may be some of the worst Obj-C you have seen?
 Made this while learning it so if you see improvements please submit pull request.